Which of the following is a key step in the mechanism of the Diel... | Channels for Pearson+

 Identify the key feature of the Diels-Alder reaction: It is a concerted process, meaning that bonds are formed simultaneously without intermediates.

-Recognize the role of the diene and dienophile: The diene must be in the s-cis conformation to allow overlap of π orbitals with the dienophile.

-Visualize the orbital interactions: The π orbitals of the diene interact with the π* orbitals of the dienophile, facilitating the cycloaddition.

-Note the absence of radical or ionic intermediates: Unlike other reactions, the Diels-Alder mechanism does not involve radical initiation, carbocation formation, or nucleophilic attack.
+Recognize that the Diels-Alder reaction does not involve the formation of a carbocation intermediate, radical initiation, or nucleophilic substitution.

+Visualize the reaction mechanism: The diene and dienophile approach each other, and new sigma bonds form as the pi bonds rearrange in a single step.

 Watch next